 The following list of all home health providers was given by the Department of Health public records department.
 We listed the home health agencies that are state licensed and active, and we noted those that: 1. are Medicare and Medicaid certified, 2. completed the most recent annual utilization survey, 3. appear to have the appropriate FTE's to cover the county, and 4. show the appropriate service area and required services offered on the website.
 These are the agencies that appear to qualify to be counted, according to our understanding of the qualifications.
-We found that there are three agencies that are state licensed and Medicare/Medicaid certified, and these appear to have an appropriate number of FTE's to cover the county.
-Of these three, none completed the 2022 survey, and all three websites confirm the service area and home health services.
-We concluded that these three agencies should be counted against the need in Whatcom County.
-The three agencies are highlighted in green in the chart below.
+We found that there is one agency that is state licensed, and Medicare/Medicaid certified, and it appear to have an appropriate number of FTE's to cover the county.
+This agency completed the 2022 survey, and their website confirms the service area and home health services.
+We concluded that this agency should be counted against the need in Walla Walla County.
+The agency is highlighted in green in the chart below.